fleschutz/csv2hpp/README.md

 csv2hpp
 =======
-**This utility converts CSV database files into C/C++ header files - to #include the generated header files and immediately start to develop on structured, well-formed datasets.
+**This utility converts arbitrary CSV database files into C/C++ header files - to #include the generated header files and immediately start to develop on structured, well-formed datasets.
 This skips the error-prone data file delivering, loading, parsing, converting, etc.**

 👣 Steps
 ---------